milindchavan12/SOLID/README.md

 # 5. Dependency Inversion Principle
 High-Level modules should not depend upon low-level modules.
 Both should depend upon abstractions.
 Abstractions should not depend upon details.
 Details should depend upon abstractions.

+Dependancy Injection is technique that is used to allow calling code to inject the dependancies a class needs when it is instantiated.

+3 Primary Principles:
+-> Constructor Injection
+-> Property Injection
+-> Parameter Injection